 A recurring trend is that many of Google’s failed products had good concepts but poor timing, as there were already better alternatives out there, as in the case of Google Video.

 Google has also often failed to follow through on the hype of products with its marketing and failed to live up to product feature expectations, which is what happened with Google Glass.

-Despite all of its failures, Google is still a remarkable company that can count just as many successes among its failures.
+Despite all of its failures, Google is still a remarkable company that can count on just as many successes as its failures.

-Indeed, Google’s core service, its search engine, holds approximately 92% of the worldwide search engine market share, and that’s something that’s highly unlikely to change.
+Indeed, Google’s core service, its search engine, holds approximately 92% of the worldwide market share, which is highly unlikely to change.

 Not all of Google’s failures have been in vain, either.
 Google learned from many of its mistakes and has repeatedly spun failed concepts into new, more successful products.

-To sum up, any successful business must fail a number of times in some areas to succeed in others, and Google are experts at doing just that.
+To sum up, any successful business must fail several times in some areas to succeed in others, and Google are experts at doing just that.

-According to the website Killed by Google, Google has put an end to a total of 267 products.
+According to the website Killed by Google, Google has ended a total of 267 products.
 These include 51 apps, 195 services, and 21 pieces of hardware.

-Exactly how many of these products terminated by Google can be classified as failures depends on who you ask, since lots of them were transitioned into something else.
+How many of these products terminated by Google can be classified as failures depends on who you ask since many of them were transitioned into something else.

-If you consider the fact that many of these product shutdowns led to something better, you might even consider plenty of them to be a success!
+Considering that many of these product shutdowns led to something better, you might even consider plenty of them a success!
 After all, Google’s parent company, Alphabet, remains among the top 3 most successful tech companies in the world.